versatica/mediasoup-website/_includes/api/Transport.md

 #### transport.iceSelectedTuple
 {: #transport-iceSelectedTuple .code}

-Returns the selected [IceSelectedTuple](#Transport-IceSelectedTuple) indicating information about the selected ICE candidate pair.
+The selected [IceSelectedTuple](#Transport-IceSelectedTuple) indicating information about the selected ICE candidate pair.

-It returns `undefined` if ICE is not yet established (no working candidate pair was found).
+It is `undefined` if ICE is not yet established (no working candidate pair was found).

 #### transport.iceState
 {: #transport-iceState .code}

-String indicating the current ICE state of the `transport`.
+The current [IceState](#Transport-IceState) of the `transport`.

 <div markdown='1' class='table-wrapper'>